asi-uniovi/malloovia/docs/usage.rst

             price: 10
             max_vms: 10

-Note that in Python the name of the variables wich store the data are not required to be the same than the internal ``id`` given to the corresponding objects.
+Note that in Python the name of the variables which store the data are not required to be the same than the internal ``id`` given to the corresponding objects.
 For example, the first region has the ``id`` "r1", while the python variable is called ``region1``.
 However, it is the name of the python variable what is used later to relate a particular ``InstanceClass`` with a previously created ``LimitingSet``.
 Also note that, since the ``limiting_sets`` field must contain a tuple, the weird syntax ``(zone1,)`` has to be used when that tuple has a single element.
-Whithout the comma inside the parenthesis, python would not parse correctly the value as a tuple.
+Without the comma inside the parenthesis, python would not parse correctly the value as a tuple.

 In the YAML format, however, each object has an "anchor", prefixed by ``&`` (e.g.: ``&r1``) which is used later to refer to that particular object when it is used as part of other objects (``*r1`` inside the instance class).
 In YAML, the names of the python variables are irrelevant, and the ``id``\ s are used instead to create those anchors and to refer to them.